natvincent/stock/README.md

-Icon made by Gregor Cresnar from www.flaticon.com is licensed by CC 3.0 by Natalie Vincent
+Icon made by Gregor Cresnar from www.flaticon.com and is licensed under a CC 3.0 licence by Natalie Vincent